Aaron Mooy: Early career

 Mooy started his career in Europe as a youth scholar at Bolton Wanderers after being spotted by Chris Sulley.
-He rejected a contract extension from Bolton in July 2010 in search of more first team football.
-Mooy joined Scottish Premier League club St Mirren on 23 October 2010, and made his league debut for the Saints on the same day in a 3–0 loss to Hearts.
+He rejected a contract extension from Bolton in July 2010 in search of more first team football, and duly joined Scottish Premier League club St Mirren the following October, making his league debut in a 3–0 loss to Hearts.
 On 18 January 2011, he scored his first goal for the club, in the fourth-round replay, in a 6–1 win over Peterhead.
 Having made 18 appearances and scoring once in all competitions, he was offered a new contract in April 2011 before agreeing a two-year contract with the club in May.

 The 2011–12 season was marked by Mooy having suffered a stress fracture in his back.
-As months went by, his recovery started going well.
-Soon after, he went to a specialist to get over his injury.
-On 17 December 2011, Mooy made his return, coming as a substitute, in a 1–1 draw against Motherwell and the next game, he scored his first league goal for the club against Rangers at St Mirren Park on Christmas Eve 2011.
-On 20 June 2012, Mooy was released from St Mirren, expected to return to Australia, and join an A-League club in West Sydney.
-He departed the club, making a total of 30 appearances.
+On 17 December 2011, Mooy made his return, coming as a substitute, in a 1–1 draw against Motherwell and in the next game on Christmas Eve 2011 he scored his first league goal for the club against Rangers at St Mirren Park.
+On 20 June 2012, Mooy was released from St Mirren, having made 30 appearances.